-- general observation: the system is a boolean combination of linear inequalities: satisfiability is decidable (for fixed dimension). - booleans can be simulated by integers (mixed linear programming) but we have a let of booleans (one or each ()) - but we have a lot of booleans (one or each \oplus) - or we restrict the range and make a finite domain problem that can be solved by bit-blasting. different choices for representation: - binary - unary (note: addition via sorting networks) - · ad-hoc CNFs for small fixed bit widths eReSe.
-Aachen.
-May 2010 - p.12/1:
+- general observation: the system is a boolean combination of linear inequalities: satisfiability is decidable (for fixed dimension). - booleans can be simulated by integers (mixed linear programming) but we have a lot of booleans (one or each ⊕) - or we restrict the range and make a finite domain problem that can be solved by bit-blasting. different choices for representation: - binary - unary (note: addition via sorting networks) - ad-hoc CNFs for small fixed bit widths